cannatag/ldap3/docs/manual/source/tutorial_intro.rst

 - LDAP is not a network service
 - LDAP is not an authentication procedure
 - LDAP is not a user/password repository
-- LDAP is not an open source neither a closed source product
+- LDAP is not a specific open source neither a closed source product

 It's important to know what LDAP is not because people usually call "LDAP" a peculiar part of what they use of the **Lightweight Directory Access Protocol**.
 LDAP is a *protocol* and as other 'trailing-P' words in the Internet